firebase/genkit/docs/devtools.md

 Firebase Genkit comes with two sets of developer tools:

 - A Node.js CLI
-- A local web app connected to your Genkit configuration
+- An optonal local web app that can connect to your Genkit configuration

 ### Command Line Interface